-- 4.1 Ordinarily, a complainant cannot use the ombudsman service unless the complainant has first used the authorised person's complaints procedure (referred to in chapter three).33 - 4.2 But a complainant can use the ombudsman service if:34 - a) the complaint has not been resolved to the complainant's satisfaction within eight weeks of being made to the authorised person; or - b) an Ombudsman considers that there are exceptional reasons to consider the complaint sooner, or without it having been made first to the authorised person. - c) where in-house resolution is not possible due to irretrievable breakdown in the relationship between the lawyer and the person making the complaint. - 4.3 For example, an ombudsman may decide that the ombudsman service should consider the complaint where the authorised person has refused to consider it, or where delay would harm the complainant. - 4.4 Ordinarily, a complainant must refer a complaint to the ombudsman service within six months of the date of the authorised person's written response (referred to in chapter three), if that written response prominently included: - a) an explanation that the ombudsman service was available if the complainant remained dissatisfied; and - b) full contact details for the ombudsman service and a warning that the complaint must be referred to the ombudsman service within six months.
+- 4.1 Ordinarily, a complainant cannot use the Legal Ombudsman unless the complainant has first used the authorised person's complaints procedure (referred to in chapter three).31 - 4.2 But a complainant can use the Legal Ombudsman if:32 - a) the complaint has not been resolved to the complainant's satisfaction within eight weeks of being made to the authorised person; or - b) an ombudsman considers that there are exceptional reasons to consider the complaint sooner, or without it having been made first to the authorised person; or - c) where an ombudsman considers that in-house resolution is not possible due to irretrievable breakdown in the relationship between an authorised person and the person making the complaint. - 4.3 For example, an ombudsman may decide that the Legal Ombudsman should consider the complaint where the authorised person has refused to consider it, or where delay would harm the complainant.

+- 4.4 Ordinarily, a complainant must refer a complaint to the Legal

+Ombudsman within six months of the date of the authorised person's written response, if that written response prominently included: - a) an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied; and - b) full contact details for the Legal Ombudsman and a warning that the complaint must be referred to the Legal Ombudsman within six months.33 whichever is later.34